-- ¼ cup mirin, ¼ cup soy sauce, 1-2 tbsp sugar, 1 tsp rice wine vinegar: mix together in a small saucepan.
+- ¼ cup mirin, ¼ cup soy sauce, 1-2 tablespoons sugar, 1 teaspoon rice wine vinegar: mix together in a small saucepan.
 Optional: add a few slices of jalapeno pepper or a squirt of sriracha for some heat.

 - Stir over medium heat until the sugar dissolves.
 Bring up to a boil then reduce the heat to medium low and let simmer for about 8-10 minutes until it starts to thicken.

 - Remove from heat and let cool completely.
 The sauce will continue to thicken as it cools.
 It will end up being about the consistency of maple syrup.

 - Store the sauce in the fridge for up to 3 months.

 - Lay out your bamboo mat with an piece of plastic wrapped around it (optional: to keep the mat clean).